 Why are procedures important?

 Procedures are important for many of the same reasons as processes – they let you consistently carry out tasks, limit human error, and make it easy for newer team members to complete their work to the same accuracy (if not standard) as veterans.

 Take Toyota, for example.
 Between 1948 and the mid-1960s, they introduced incremental changes to their business model, first focusing on physical productivity and then extending that to their manufacturing.
 The result can be seen in them dwarfing their Western competitors in the following years.

-Toyota was able to produce three times more cars on average than its Western counterparts, and it was all down to a systematic improvement of their processes and procedures.
+Toyota was able to produce three times more cars on average than its Western counterparts, and it was all down to a systematic improvement of its processes and procedures.
 In other words, this massive success wouldn’t have been possible without documented procedures to improve.

 In fact, without procedures to consistently execute a task through a set list of items, any kind of large-scale success wouldn’t be possible in the first place.
 In order to scale you need to be consistently successful, and have a persistent level of quality to your products, be that cars or software.

 Without procedures, you’re relying on the memory (and motivation) of everyone involved to get things done right.
 Sooner or later disaster will strike.